OpenEvalProject/evals/manuscripts/elife-38827/v1/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/38827/elife-38827-fig9-v1.jpg)

-**Figure 9.:** Nanjinganthus.(A-C) light stereomicroscopy; (D) (H) SEM; (E-G) (I-K) fluorescence light microscopy.
+**Figure 9.:** (A-C) light stereomicroscopy; (D) (H) SEM; (E-G) (I-K) fluorescence light microscopy.
 PB22223.
 Bar = 1 mm except otherwise annotated.
 (A) Side view of Flower 3 in Figure 2b, showing the arrangement of the petals (p) and sepal (s).
 (B) The same flower as in Figure 9a.
 Note that some organic material of the petal has been removed for detailed observation.
 (C).
 Margins (arrows) of the petal (p) with cuneate base and their relationship to the sepal (s).
 (D) The petal removed from Figure 9a.
 SEM.
 Bar = 0.5 mm.
 (E) Cellular details of the petal in Figure 9d Bar = 0.5 mm.
 (F) Elongated epidermal cells arranged in files, enlarged from Figure 9e.
 Bar = 0.2 mm.
 (G) Isodiametric epidermal cells in the laminar area portion of the petal in Figure 9e.
 Bar = 0.1 mm.
 (H) A fragment of the sepal seen in Figure 9a.
 Bar = 0.5 mm.
 (I) Cellular details of the sepal in Figure 9h.
 Bar = 0.2 mm.
 (J) Elongated epidermal cells arranged in files on the sepal in Figure 9i.
 Bar = 0.1 mm.
 (K) Isodiametric epidermal cells on the laminar area of the sepal in Figure 9a.
 Bar = 0.1 mm.

 ![Figure 10.](https://cdn.elifesciences.org/articles/38827/elife-38827-fig10-v1.jpg)

-**Figure 10.:** Nanjinganthus.A, D-E, Fluorescence light microscopy; B-C, F, SEM.
+**Figure 10.:** A, D-E, Fluorescence light microscopy; B-C, F, SEM.
 PB22223.
 (A) Elongated epidermal cells in longitudinal files in the middle portion of the petal in Figure 8b.
 Bar = 0.1 mm.
 (B) Elongated epidermal cells on the rib of the petal in Figure 8b.
 Bar = 50 μm.
 (C) A possible stoma on the petal shown in Figure 8b.
 Bar = 2 μm.
 (D) Elongated epidermal cells in files on the sepal of flower in Figure 3d–e.
 Bar = 0.2 mm.
 (E) Isodiametric epidermal cells on the sepal of flower in Figure 3d–e.
 Bar = 0.1 mm.
 (F) Isodiametric epidermal cells on the sepal of flower in Figure 3d–e.
 Bar = 20 μm.

-## Holotype
+### Holotype

 Figure 2d (PB22222B).

-## Isotypes
+### Isotypes

 Figure 6a,f (PB22222a), Figure 7e–i (PB22281), Figure 5h (PB22279).

-## Specimens
+### Specimens

 PB22222-PB22229, PB22236, PB22238, PB22241-PB22243, PB22245-PB22247, PB22256-PB22260, PB22278-PB22282, PB22489.

-## Etymology
+### Etymology

 dendrostyla, for ‘tree-like’ (dendri-) and ‘style’ (-stylus) in Latin.

-## Remarks
+### Remarks

 The receptacle is ‘the axis of a flower on which the perianth, androecium and gynoecium are borne’ (Stevens, 2018).
 This is the definition followed here.
 The important characteristic of the receptacle in Nanjinganthus is its cup form, a form frequently seen in more derived angiosperms according to the APG system.